 - Choose the test runners to register as well as the desired region name.
 This is the region name that you can then choose in your test configuration (Test Runners => My Shared Grid => [region]).
 Tests will be evenly distributed across the test runners in the region.

 View all registered test runners in a region by clicking its name.

 Similar to option 2 above (Testable AWS AMI) except you pay per hour via the AWS marketplace and can run as many tests as you want as long as the tests run in a region with all test runners being unlimited.

 On demand test runners are started by Testable at the start of a test run and are dedicated to your test only.
 Once the test finishes, these test runners are terminated.

-When creating a new test configuration you must select one or more test runner sources to run your test.
-The same test runner source can be configured multiple times within a single configuration as long as you stay within your account limits.
+When creating a new test configuration you must select one or more locations to run your test.

 So for example you could run your scenario on our shared public grid, inside your data center, and using on demand AWS EC2 instances all at the same time.